 A sensitivity test based on a lower growth rate of GDP has been provided in variant 1.
 Variants 2, 3 and 4 have been provided based on discussions with UNICEF ROSA in order to assess the financial implications of targeting the child benefits to specific age-groups of children.
-Additional variants 5, 6 and 7 (corresponding respectively to Scenarios V, VI and VII in the spreadsheet summary of results attached to e-mail of 8th June 2007) have been assessed based on further discussions with UNICEF ROSA in June 2007.
+Additional variants 5, 6 and 7 have been assessed based on further discussions with UNICEF ROSA in June 2007.